Entering the European market for macadamia nuts

 Nearly 500 growers and 21 processing and export companies are members of SAMAC.
 A number of growers are Global GAP accredited and most of the cracking facilities are HACCP and/or ISO 9001 accredited.
 In addition to production and processing standards, many companies are certified by the Sustainable Initiative of South Africa (SIZA) for compliance with SIZA Social Standard.

-Some of the notable companies in South Africa are the following:
+Some of the notable companies in South Africa are:

-- Green Farm Nuts – one of the leading processors of macadamias in South Africa.
-The company sources macadamias from a large network of growers which are supported by training and technical tools to improve production.
+- Green Farm Nuts – This is one of the leading processors of macadamia nuts in South Africa.
+The company sources macadamia nuts from a large network of growers that are supported by training and technical tools to improve production.
 With three large processing facilities, Green Farm Nuts is the largest processor in South Africa.
-In order to prepare for the expected increase of the macadamia crop in South Africa, Green Farm Nuts launched the world’s largest macadamia processing facility in Mpumalanga in 2018.
-The company plans to continuously increase processing capacities to 25 thousand tonnes.
-Green Farm Nuts is one of the partners of Green & Gold Macadamias.
+In order to prepare for the expected increase of the macadamia crop in South Africa, Green Farm Nuts launched the world’s largest macadamia nut processing facility in Mpumalanga in 2018.
+The company plans to continuously increase its processing capacities to 25,000 tonnes.
+Green Farm Nuts is a partner of Green & Gold Macadamias.

-- Other examples of South African macadamia companies include Empire State Trading, Mayo Macs, Valley Macadamia Group, Golden Macadamias, Amber Macs and Khuvuka.
+- Other examples of South African macadamia companies include Empire State Trading, Mayo Macs, Valley Macadamia Group, Golden Macadamias and Amber Macs.

 Kenyan macadamia companies